Healthy weight in adults

 What support is available for adults?

-To book your place on the next course complete this referral form or contact us at the Wiltshire Health Improvement Hub:
+To book your place on the next programme, see Weight management for further information, or contact us at the Wiltshire Health Improvement Hub:

-A Health Improvement Coach can assist you every step of the way to achieving and maintaining your goals to improve your health and mental wellbeing.
-They offer 1-2-1 support for mental wellbeing, weight loss and stop smoking support.
-This service offer six, I hours session to people aged 18 + and is free.
+A Health Coach can assist you every step of the way to achieving and maintaining your goals to improve your health and mental wellbeing.
+They offer both 1-2-1 support and group programmes for emotional wellbeing, weight loss and stop smoking support.
+The 1-2-1 service offers six one-hour sessions, or twelve half-our sessions for smoking cessation, to people aged 18 + and is free.

 If you work with people in Wiltshire and would like to know more about the service and how we can work together, you can email or phone us.